Nick Greisen

-Nick A. Greisen (/ˈɡraɪsən/ GRY-sən; born August 10, 1979) is a former American football linebacker.
-He was drafted by the New York Giants in the fifth round of the 2002 NFL Draft.
-He played college football at Wisconsin.
+Nick A. Greisen (/ˈɡraɪsən/ GRY-sən; born August 10, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the New York Giants in the fifth round of the 2002 NFL draft.
+He played college football for the Wisconsin Badgers.

 Greisen also played for the Jacksonville Jaguars, Baltimore Ravens and Denver Broncos.
 He is the younger brother of quarterback Chris Greisen and the cousin of offensive lineman Casey Rabach.

-Early years
+Early life

 Greisen was born and raised in Sturgeon Bay, Wisconsin.
 He attended Sturgeon Bay High School, where he played running back, linebacker and punter on the football field.
 Greisen was a five-sport athlete his senior year of high school.

 College career

-Greisen played college football at Wisconsin after being offered a scholarship at a Badger camp before his senior year of high school.
+Greisen played college football at the University of Wisconsin–Madison after being offered a scholarship at a Badgers camp before his senior year of high school.
 After playing as a backup his freshman and sophomore years, Greisen cracked the starting lineup as a junior and led the Big Ten in tackles.
 He also earned All-Big Ten honors after his junior season.
 A team captain his senior year, he led the country in tackles and was first-team all-Big Ten.

 Professional career

 New York Giants

-Greisen was drafted in the fifth round (152nd overall) by the New York Giants in the 2002 NFL Draft.
+Greisen was selected in the fifth round (152nd overall) by the New York Giants in the 2002 NFL draft.
 He played mostly on special teams during his first two seasons, and also made his first start in December of his rookie season when Mike Barrow was injured.
 He also saw significant playing time at linebacker after injuries to Barrett Green in 2004 and 2005 opened a starting position.